extemporelang/extemporelang.github.io/_docs/guides/pattern-language.md

 expression doesn't have to be triggering a musical note in the traditional sense.

+{:.note-box}

+We can use this to our advantage for debugging: if you replace the `(play ...)` pattern expression with something like `(println @1)` you can see what the value of `@1` (i.e. the component of the first pattern list) is printed to the log each time through the list.

 There are a couple of other variables which are bound inside the pattern
 expression: